Table of Contents[Hide][Show]

 - Slice cherry tomatoes in half.

-Before you say “my kids won’t eat that,” let me tell you – I once thought the same thing!
-Then one night, I just decided to give it a shot and I was shocked that my kids ate the salad…and liked it!
-This Italian inspired dish is one of our favorites.
+Before you say “my kids won’t eat that,” know that TravelingMom Allison Taylor thought that too.
+Then one night, she just decided to give it a shot and was shocked that her kids ate the salad…and liked it!
+This Italian inspired dish is now one of her family’s favorites.

 This is a common weeknight dinner while home.
 Why not enjoy it on vacation, too?
 Mexican food is always a crowd-pleaser and a quick dinner when you’re short on time or just wiped out from a day of fun.